kevinrefermat/Sticky/README.md

 # Sticky

-Sticky simplifies development of a testable Core Data app and adds a handful of convenience functions for working with `NSManagedObjectContext` and `NSManagedObject`.
+Sticky makes building your app on Core Data easier.
+It provides an enhanced `PersistentContainer` that makes testing simpler, statically typed CRUD functions for `NSManagedObject`, and Swifty ways of accessing and working with `NSManagedObjectContext`.

 ## Installation